-- The Director of Investigations was hired in June 2005 and participated in the revision of the new CPS caseworker investigation training. - Regional law enforcement liaisons report directly to the Investigations Division rather than regional administration. - Law enforcement liaison, substance abuse specialist, and nurse positions were created for each region and are in the process of being hired. - Eighty-one special investigators, who are required to have a law enforcement background in abuse/neglect investigations, were hired to help support investigation caseworkers in interviewing victims and suspected perpetrators, evidence gathering, and coordination of criminal and civil case actions. - Modifications were made to the case management system related to the CPS investigation conclusion.
+- Law enforcement liaisons, substance abuse specialists, and nurse positions were created for each region.
+The Director of Investigations was hired in June 2005 and participated in the revision of the new CPS caseworker investigation training. - Regional law enforcement liaison positions were created and filled, reporting directly to the Investigations Division rather than regional administration.
+Regional law enforcement liaisons are specialized staff whose primary functions are to increase the quality and number of joint investigations and improve CPS' relationship with local law enforcement agencies. - Special investigator positions were created and filled statewide.
+Special Investigators are required to have a law enforcement background in abuse/neglect investigations.
+These positions are designed to help support investigation caseworkers in interviewing victims and suspected perpetrators, evidence gathering, and coordination of criminal and civil case actions. - Modifications were made to the automated case management system (IMPACT) related to the CPS investigation conclusion.
 This change requires investigators to document whether Priority 1 physical abuse or sexual abuse cases are investigated jointly with law enforcement as required by statute.
 The modification allows the collection of data indicating the frequency of joint investigations with law enforcement, as mandated by law, as well as the rationale if a joint investigation is not conducted.